MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-writefile.md

 int main()
 {
    // Sample data
-   long bytesPerSector = 65536; // obtained from the GetFreeDiskSpace function. long size = 15536; // Buffer size of your data to write.
+   unsigned long bytesPerSector = 65536; // obtained from the GetFreeDiskSpace function. unsigned long size = 15536; // Buffer size of your data to write.

    // Ensure you have one more sector than Size would require. size_t sizeNeeded = bytesPerSector + ROUND_UP_SIZE(size, bytesPerSector);